 I fiddled around with this version for a while, and then realized that the wrong side version was easiest as “slip one loop of the double YO purlwise, then purl the next loop”.
 This keeps the loops separated neatly on the next row, ready for working.
-If working in the round, follow the chart – “knit the first loop, then slip the second loop purlwise”.
+If working in the round (so all rows are right-side), follow the chart on the second round- “knit the first loop, then slip the second loop purlwise”.

 I really didn’t know what to expect from this, and it ended up being a pleasant surprise – it’s symmetrical and tidy.
 It does make the double YO slightly teardrop shaped.
 It’s closest in appearance to the (k1, p1) version, but without the twist in the middle.

 I don’t think I’d like this if row one and row two are in different colors (in variegated or self-striping yarn, say).
 But try it and see for yourself!